 One of the four major fat-soluble vitamins, vitamin D is an all-important micronutrient that your body needs for healthy bones and to perform optimally.
 It’s an interesting vitamin because it doubles up as a steroid hormone that can be made naturally by our skin from sunlight, which is why it is often called the sunshine vitamin.
 Here in North America, we get the biggest chunk of our recommended daily intake of vitamin D from the sun from early spring to around September.

 Vitamin D helps your body absorb phosphorus and calcium, two vital minerals that keep your muscles, teeth, and bones healthy and strong.
 It may promote brain health, boost the immune system, regulate cell growth, and reduce the risk of chronic inflammation.
 According to recent research, it seems like vitamin D may also be helpful for those looking to lose weight or beat depression.
-Additionally, it has been found that vitamin d deficiency affects your risk of COVID-19 infection.
+Additionally, it has been found that vitamin d deficiency might affect your risk of COVID-19 infection.

 Yet, most of us can’t get enough of this micronutrient from our diets.
-Surprisingly, vitamin D deficiency is quite rampant in the US, affecting roughly 40 percent of the entire population, according to a 2018 study published in the journal Cereus.
+Surprisingly vitamin D deficiency is quite rampant in the US, affecting roughly 40 percent of the entire population, according to a 2018 study published in the journal Cereus.
 That’s why doctors and dietitians recommend that you get enough vitamin D from the sun to maintain optimum levels in your body.

 How does vitamin D work?